What Causes Tummy Aches in Kids?

 Why Are Digestive Disorders Common in Children These Days?

-In addition to diet, stress has a large impact on the digestive health of children.
-Children face stress at school, home, and even through social media, which may cause chronic digestive issues.
+In addition to diet, children face stress at school, home, and in particular, social media.
+This may cause chronic digestive issues.
 Stress can disrupt the gut-brain connection, leading to imbalances in the digestive system.
 The link between stress and digestive health is well-documented, with research from Pediatrics International showing that children under stress are more likely to experience stomach pain and other gastrointestinal symptoms.

 References: